The Whitey Album: Background and composition

-Seeking a break from their own style of music at the conclusion of the Sister tour, Sonic Youth returned to Wharton Tiers' studio and began recording songs for the Whitey album.
+Seeking a break from their own style of music at the conclusion of the Sister Tour, Sonic Youth returned to Wharton Tiers' studio and began recording songs for The Whitey Album.
 With the aid of a sampling device, the band created the songs in the studio.

 Unlike Sonic Youth's other albums, drum machines and samplers are the foundation of the recording.
 However, Sonic Youth's trademark dissonance and experimental methods still permeate throughout.

 Although it is suggested through only a few songs, the album is somewhat a tongue-in-cheek tribute to Madonna and 1980s pop in general.
 Ahead of Madonna's 60th birthday in 2018, frontman Thurston Moore told The Guardian:

 Madonna was actually in a couple of no-wave bands that nobody ever talks about.
 She was in a band [Spinal Root Gang] with these two twins, Dan and Josh Braun, who were the first members of Swans, Michael Gira's band.
 Nobody really knows about that part of her history; she was in a pre-Swans no wave band!
 There's all that interconnected history in New York with Madonna and the no wave scene. [...]

 Eventually she started making really amazing dance records.
 "Into the Groove" was brilliant to the point where I thought it would be a great song to cover through the prism of Sonic Youth.
 Instantly fabulous.
 We took her record and put it on one of the channels in the studio and we would fade it into [our version of] the song once in a while, not thinking about the legalities of such a move.
-We made a single with Mike Watt from Minutemen on a label called New Alliance, a sub-label of Black Flag's SST Records ["Into the Groove(y)"].
+We made a single with Mike Watt from Minutemen on a label called New Alliance, a sub-label of Black Flag's SST Records ["Into the Groovey"].
 We wanted to break down any kind of barrier that was being set up between the underground and the people who had graduated from it to the mainstream.